sethryder/modpackindex/readme.md

 Modpack Index acts as a central database for the modpacks and mods available in the Minecraft community.

 The site is still in active development and is growing/changing often.
-I hope to expand these docs so with more information.
+I hope to expand these docs soon with more information.

 ## Site